a-rose/obs-headless/README.md

 This project uses Docker to ease build and deployment.
 If you follow the prerequisites below, accessing the GPU with Docker should work out of the box.

-⚠️ At the moment, obs-headless only **works with old versions of libobs**.
-Version 26.0.0 is used.

 # Prerequisites